funkia/purescript-turbine/README.md

 myDivWithButton = H.div { class: "div-class" } myButton
 ```

-The `text` function used above takes a string an returns a component
+The `text` function used above takes a string and returns a component
-corressponding to a text node of the string.
+corresponding to a text node of the given string.

 Components are composed together with the `</>` operator.
 As a first
 approximation `</>` is similar to the semigroup operator `<>`.
-However, the
+But, while `<>`
-type of `</>` is slightly different as we will see later.
-Writing `component1
+has a type of the form `a -> a -> a` the type of `</>` is slightly more complex
+since components keep track of more information at the type level than a
-</> component2` creates a new component which represents the HTML from the
+typical semigroup.
+Writing `component1 </> component2` creates a new component
-first component followed by the HTML for the second component.
-Here is an
+which represents the HTML from the first component followed by the HTML for the
-example.
+second component.
+As an example the code

 ```purescript
 const myLoginForm =